 Figure I.1-2: Architecture for Option 3 and 3a

-The protocol architecture for SCG split bearer in Option 3x (SCG split bearer) is shown in the below figure.
+The protocol architecture for SCG split bearer in Option 3x (SCG split bearer) is shown in Figure I.1-3.

 Figure I.1-3: Architecture for Option 3x

 In option 3 (MCG split bearer), the PDCP for the split bearer terminates at the eNB and therefore the standard LTE PDCP encryption applies and no security impacts are foreseen for the NR/gNB (Secondary gNB).
 Therefore, it can be concluded that Option 3 does not have any security impact on NR/gNB.